totemstan/_service/README.md

 # TOTEM Agent

-To add your compute agents to TOTEM's compute cloud, simply register your agent using the following `nodejs` code pattern below
+To add your compute agents to TOTEM's compute cloud, simply register your agents using the following `nodejs` code pattern below

 	// revise as needed